uschpc/workshop-slurm/src/index.md

 - Many formatting options with `--format` or `--Format`
   - Can also use SQUEUE_FORMAT environment variable to set
   - `export SQUEUE_FORMAT=...`
-  - add to `~/.bashrc` to automatically set when logging in
+  - Add to `~/.bashrc` to automatically set when logging in
 - Create shorter alias
   - `alias myq="squeue -u $USER"`
-  - add to `~/.bashrc` to automatically set when logging in
+  - Add to `~/.bashrc` to automatically set when logging in

 ## Job priorities

 - Based on a fairshare algorithm and job age
 - Fairshare values depend on a number of factors:
-  - number of jobs submitted
+  - Number of jobs submitted
-  - resources used
+  - Resources used
-  - project account activity
+  - Project account activity
 - [https://slurm.schedmd.com/fair_tree.html](https://slurm.schedmd.com/fair_tree.html)